nainikadwi/filehandling/README.md

 6. Accessing and processing large files can be slower than querying data from a database.
 7. Files require regular maintenance for updates, archiving, and deletion which can be labor-intensive.

-# code snippet example(Employee Performance Report)
+# code snippet example : Employee Performance Report

 A company maintains employee performance data in a text file(performance.txt) that contains detials such as empid, name and monthly performance score.
 The company needs to extract and validate the performance data, identify top performers and calculate the average performance score, and save the report in a file(report.txt), including top performers and the average score.